JaiaB/web_project_4/README.md

 This is an ongoing project in which I start adding interactivity with JavaScript.

 ### First Stage: Styling and Responsiveness
-**Flexbox** and **CSS Grid** were combined for the layout of the cards and the text inside them.
+**Flexbox** and **CSS Grid** were combined for the layout of the cards.
 **CSS**
-The profile section was styled with **Flexbox** and **Media Queries** up to 320px for the behavior of the elements in the section.
+The page is responsive up to 320px.

 Buttons feature **CSS transitions** when hovering over them to change opacity.

 The edit button is clickable and opens a form to edit the profile information on the page.
-This webpage was originally designed for a 1280px resolution.
-It's responsive up to 320px.

 **HTML** markup is semantic, CSS classes and root file are named and organized according to **BEM Methodology.**

 The form's behavior is controlled by **JavaScript**,  I used **textContent** property to return values on the form and **functions** to show the most recent changes on the form.

 ### Second Stage: Turning the JavaScript switch on!